National Science Foundation: Founding

 The U.S. National Science Foundation (NSF) was established by the National Science Foundation Act of 1950.
-Its stated mission is "to promote the progress of science, to advance the national health, prosperity, and welfare, and to secure the national defense."
+Its stated mission is "to promote the progress of science, to advance the national health, prosperity, and welfare, and to secure the national defense".
 The NSF's scope has expanded over the years to include many areas that were not in its initial portfolio, including the social and behavioral sciences, engineering, and science and mathematics education.
 The NSF is the only U.S. federal agency with a mandate to support all non-medical fields of research.

 Budget and performance history

 Since the technology boom of the 1980s, the U.S. Congress has generally embraced the premise that government-funded basic research is essential for the nation's economic health and global competitiveness, and for national defense.
 This support has manifested in an expanding National Science Foundation budget from $1 billion in 1983 to $8.28 billion in 2020.

-NSF has published annual reports since 1950, which since the new millennium have been two reports, variously called "Performance Report" and "Accountability Report" or "Performance Highlights" and "Financial Highlights"; the latest available FY 2013 Agency Financial Report was posted December 16, 2013, and the six-page FY 2013 Performance and Financial Highlights was posted March 25, 2013.
+NSF has published annual reports since 1950, and since the new millennium has added an annual "Performance Report".
 More recently, the NSF has focused on obtaining high return on investment from their spending on scientific research.

 Various bills have sought to direct funds within the NSF.
 In 1981, the Office of Management and Budget (OMB) introduced a proposal to reduce the NSF social sciences directorate's budget by 75%.
-Economist Robert A. Moffit suggests a connection between this proposal and Democratic Senator William Proxmire's Golden Fleece Award series criticizing "frivolous" government spending — Proxmire's first Golden Fleece had been awarded to the NSF in 1975 for granting $84,000 to a social science project investigating why people fall in love.
+Economist Robert A. Moffit suggests a connection between this proposal and Democratic senator William Proxmire's Golden Fleece Award series criticizing "frivolous" government spending — Proxmire's first Golden Fleece had been awarded to the NSF in 1975 for granting $84,000 to a social science project investigating why people fall in love.
 Ultimately, the OMB's 75% reduction proposal failed, but the NSF Economics Program budget did fall 40%.
 In 2012, political science research was barred from NSF funding by the passage of the Flake Amendment, breaking the precedent of granting the NSF autonomy to determine its own priorities.